-In order to apply to have your claim expedited, veterans who meet the criteria for one of the above categories will need to submit a Priority Processing Request via VA Form 20-10207.
+To apply to expedite your claim, veterans who meet the criteria for one of the above categories will need to submit a Priority Processing Request via VA Form 20-10207.
 The five-page form contains instructions for applying to have your claim expedited.

 To make a request based on financial hardship, the veteran will need to fill out VA form 10-10hs.
-This simple form asks for the reason for the financial hardship (some examples are reduction of household income, paid out of pocket medical expenses, increase in number of dependents, or moved to a higher cost of living area).
-Attached supporting documentation (for example, an eviction notice or bankruptcy filing, etc.) If you are in the process of a claims appeal and have an attorney, talk with them about this process.
+This simple form asks for the reason for the financial hardship (some examples are reduced household income, paid out-of-pocket medical expenses, increased number of dependents, or moved to a higher cost of living area).
+Attach supporting documentation (for example, an eviction notice or bankruptcy filing, etc.) If you are in the process of a claims appeal and have an attorney, talk with them about this process.

-Requests that are based upon illness (as explained above) will require military records of discharge, or medical records establishing the military operation-related injury/illness or terminal illness from other causes.
+Requests based on illness (as explained above) will require military records of discharge or medical records establishing the military operation-related injury/illness or terminal illness from other causes.
 To request that the VA obtain your private medical records, you’ll need to complete and submit VA Form 21-4142 or 21-4142a.

-Requests based on your status as a former POW, Medal of Honor, or Purple Heart recipients should include DD Form 214, or other records verifying this status.
+Requests based on your status as a former POW, Medal of Honor, or Purple Heart recipient should include DD Form 214 or other records verifying this status.

-Waiting for an initial disability decision or decision on appeal can seem interminable, but there are circumstances that may entitle you to speed up the process.
+Waiting for an initial disability decision or decision on appeal can seem interminable, but some circumstances may entitle you to speed up the process.
 If you think you qualify for any of the above grounds for expedited claims handling, contact a VSO in your area to help you prepare your request.

-If your VA disability claim has been denied, you feel you were underrated, or want to request expedited handling of your claim, please contact Veterans Law Group.
+If your VA disability claim has been denied, you feel you were underrated, or you want to request expedited handling of your claim, please get in touch with Veterans Law Group.